mrpaulphan/idm232/docs/assignments/final.md

 ### **User Pages**

 - [ ] Home/Landing
-- [ ] Category listing screen ( that list a group of recipes by a specific category)
+- [ ] Recipe listing screen (List all recipes on a page in alphabetical order by title name)
 - [ ] Recipe Detail
   - [ ] Has featured Image
 - [ ] Search Results